srdas/jupyter-ai-quickagent/README.md

 ## Update `pyproject.toml`

-In the following two places.
+The installler [install.sh](https://github.com/srdas/jupyter-ai-quickagent/blob/main/install.sh) will automatically update the `pyproject.toml` of the `jupyter-ai-devrepo` workspace in the following two places.

 ```toml
 [project.optional-dependencies]